Skip to content

 I want to graciously thank Jacob Kory for lending me the vast majority of this deck.
 Jarvis Yu was also super helpful and generous in bringing me copies of hard-to-find cards with almost no notice.

-Since the two people lending me cards enjoy Korean and Chinese cards, respectively, there were many times that judges were called to get Oracle text, especially concerning Tower of the Magistrate.
+Since the two people lending me cards enjoy Korean and Chinese cards, respectively, there were many times that judges were called to get Oracle text, especially concerning .
 At one point, deep into Day 2, a judge actually asked me, "What's the name of that card?"

-Tower of the Magistrate was suggested by Reddit user PVDH_magic, as a way to give a Germ token protection from artifacts, effectively nullifying a Batterskull .
-While I never got to live that particular dream, a topdecked Tower of the Magistrate did end up giving my Blinkmoth Nexus protection from Baleful Strix in order to deal the final point of damage to a Grixis Control player who had otherwise taken control of the game.
+was suggested by Reddit user PVDH_magic, as a way to give a Germ token protection from artifacts, effectively nullifying a .
+While I never got to live that particular dream, a topdecked did end up giving my protection from in order to deal the final point of damage to a Grixis Control player who had otherwise taken control of the game.

 Here's give a quick rundown of my matchups and results: